ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 `Move the chairs to the house as soon as possible!`

-Ciphertext should be in similar format than the original one.
-You can check that you have produced the correct one, comparing it to following sha256 hash:
+Ciphertext should be in a similar format than the original one.
+You can check that you have produced the correct one, comparing it to the following sha256 hash:

 > `102f853f3e0f38fa7ba7448e6933acaaec5c1bd975c93fc65bff4faa94d2ca34`

 **Task 3.2.** What was the flaw here?
 Are we actually using block cipher here?

-**Task 3.3.** What limitations you have on modifying the ciphertext?
+**Task 3.3.** What limitations do you have on modifying the ciphertext?

 > Include possible source code for producing the ciphertext and answer the questions.

 ## Task 4: Padding oracle

-Failed CBC encryption implementation could lead for catastrophic consequences.
-Implementation fail could be as little as telling when decryption of given ciphertext is successful or not, by checking on if decryption provides plaintext with valid padding.
+Failed CBC encryption implementation could lead to catastrophic consequences.
+Implementation failure could be as little as telling when decryption of a given ciphertext is successful or not, by checking if decryption provides plaintext with valid padding.

-Take a look at the padding oracle attack in the course book, on the page 74.
+Take a look at the padding oracle attack in the course book, on page 74.

-You are given a ciphertext and an executable binary as a command-line application which is demonstrating the interface for possible bigger software implementation.
+You are given a ciphertext and an executable binary as a command-line application which demonstrates the interface for possible bigger software implementation.
 Make a padding oracle attack and decrypt the given ciphertext.

 Provided binary uses `AES-128` encryption with `PKCS#7` padding.
 Initialization vector is in the ciphertext as a prefix.

 Binary is named as `decryptor` in the [files](files) folder.
-It is expected to be executed on glibc enabled Linux environment.
+It is expected to be executed on a glibc enabled Linux environment.
 Ciphertext is in raw binary format in the same folder.

 > Return source code and the decrypted text.
 Describe shortly, how you could avoid this attack by using different methods.